 Here at Beginnings Birth Center, we know how important it is for mothers to be properly educated and supported during the entire breastfeeding process.
 First, we offer classes during pregnancy so you have the knowledge base to be confident going into your breastfeeding relationship.
 Our nurse-midwives and registered nurses are trained in helping with breastfeeding and can troubleshoot many issues that can arise with your breastfeeding journey.
-When problems arise that are beyond our expertise, we have lactation consultants and lactation counselors available for consultation and in-person visits whenever needed.
-Visits can be done at the birth center or in homes, depending on your needs at the time.
+When problems arise that are beyond our expertise, we have lactation consultants and lactation counselors available for consultation whenever needed.
 There is usually an out-of-pocket cost for the visits, but prices can be discussed ahead of time (and are very reasonable) – so just let us know if you have questions – and please don’t just suffer if think you can’t afford a visit.

 What are the differences between lactation consultants and lactation counselors?